zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn for just ten guests each evening.
 # menu
 Foie gras with maple syrup
-Scallops with mint and pine nut
+Scallop with mint and pine nut
 Beef tartare with celery
 Peas with chamomile and sheep's milk
 Snapper cured in sake kasu with kohlrabi